jundalisay/spblist/content/en/research/sarkar/sociology/part-04-spirit.md

 ---
 title: "The Spirit of Society"
-weight: 12
+weight: 15
 image: "/covers/discourses.jpg"
 description: "Samája (society) means a group of people who move together"
 icon: "/icons/sarkar.png"
 writer:
   name: PR Sarkar
   url: https://en.wikipedia.org/wiki/Prabhat_Ranjan_Sarkar
+tags: [Society]
 keywords: [Samaj, Society]
 ---

 Samája (society) means a group of people who move together.

 All are not of equal strength or intellect.

 Hence the shortcomings in one must be compensated for by another.
-Different people have varying abilities: some have physical strength but no brains; others have the brains but not the strength to work; and others have neither the strength not the brains, but work well and with a peaceful mind under the guidance of their supervisors.
+Different people have varying abilities: some have physical strength but no brains; others have the brains but not the strength to work;

+Others have neither the strength not the brains, but work well and with a peaceful mind under the guidance of their supervisors.

 We can always see around us people of differing types and qualities.

 Judged by the crude codes of this world, no one is totally independent.
 Everyone relies on someone else in some way or other.

 Everyone makes up for their deficiencies by taking help from others.
 Whenever a large group of people strive to make up for their relative differences on terms of mutual understanding, we call it a society or society.

 Society is like a group of people going on a pilgrimage.